Datacenter-analytics-lab/Data-Center-Capacity-Energy-Analytics/README.md

 Concurrent maintainability is demonstrated on **all three infrastructure pillars**, each with zero IT impact: `ALM-0006` (UPS maintenance), `ALM-0012` (chiller maintenance), `ALM-0013` (transformer maintenance).

 **Data quality:** the `ALM-0007` duplicate is kept intentionally rather than silently removed, to demonstrate a deduplication calculation (7.1%) instead of hiding the defect.
-The independent electrical meter reading reconciles with the sum of its component sub-systems (IT, cooling, UPS losses, auxiliary) within noise (<1%), a deliberate design choice that lets the model surface this kind of cross-source check. `ALM-0008` (power factor at 0.95 during high load) is addressed in [Recommendations](#recommendations).
+The independent electrical meter reading reconciles with the sum of its component sub-systems (IT, cooling, UPS losses, auxiliary) within noise (<1%), a deliberate design choice that lets the model surface this kind of cross-source check. `ALM-0008` (power factor reaching 0.95 during high load) is addressed in [Recommendations](#recommendations).

 ## Incident deep dive